nareshbhatia/movie-magic-ai/apps/movie-magic-chatgpt/README.md

 - **Light/Dark mode not implemented**: ChatGPT simply pointed to the references I gave it, and did not actually implement light/dark mode.
 The header only had a placeholder button for it.
+- **User avatar & dropdown menu not implemented**: This is a complete miss!
+- **Does not understand Next.js and React Server Components**: Components that used hooks and event handlers were created as server components (no `'use client'`).

 ## Nit Picks